timctrahan/AI_DM/Skeletal/campaigns/legend_of_drizzt/renegade/CAMPAIGN_RENEGADE_core.md

 ANCHORS:
   primary: "Underdark survival, drow exile, redemption or conquest, found family"
   tone: "Gritty realism, actions have consequences, companions are people"

+MOMENTUM_THREADS: "At gate start, roll d20.
+On 15+, reintroduce one unresolved NPC or thread from prior choices."
 ```

 ---